 - Another great feature of first-movers is that they usually have high switching costs.

-All of these advantages contribute to the company having a market-leading position and have a larger customer base.
+All of these advantages contribute to the company having a market-leading position and having a larger customer base.
 Being able to have a great deal of the market share is a great competitive advantage that helps companies succeed.

 Does a company need a first-mover advantage to succeed?

 The answer is no!
 Everyone remembers Nokia, as the leading manufacturer of cellphones.
-However, nearly a decade after Nokia being the market leader in cell phones, the company does not manufacture cell phones anymore.
+However, nearly a decade after Nokia was the market leader in cell phones, the company does not manufacture cell phones anymore.
 This shows how technological disruption can change markets across the globe.
 Although Nokia enjoyed the first-mover advantage it did not change the course of the overall market.

 This also shows how technology businesses are much more prone to disruption than traditional businesses.
 It also shows that to succeed a company does not need to have the most revolutionary product or service, it just needs to have a better offering than the competitors.
 Some of the most successful companies today are not first-movers.
 There are a few reasons that explain this.